-- (3) If a reporting issuer has chosen not to pay for proximate intermediaries to deliver proxy-related materials and Form 54-101F7 to OBOs, section 2.12 still requires that it send to a proximate intermediary the number of sets of proxy-related materials that the proximate intermediary requested for forwarding to OBOs. - 3.5 NOBO Voting Instructions (1) Voting instructions that the reporting issuer requests directly from NOBOs will be returned directly to the reporting issuer.
-Management of the reporting issuer will then vote the securities beneficially owned by NOBOs according to the instructions received from the NOBOs to the extent that management has the corresponding proxy.
-The proximate intermediary that provides the NOBO list under subsection 4.1(1) of the Instrument gives management that proxy.
+(3) If a reporting issuer has chosen not to pay for proximate intermediaries to deliver proxy-related materials and Form 54-101F7 to OBOs, it must still provide to the proximate intermediary the number of sets of proxy-related materials that the proximate intermediary requested for forwarding to OBOs.

+3.5 NOBO Voting Instructions-

+Voting instructions that the reporting issuer requests directly from NOBOs will be returned directly to the reporting issuer.
+Management of the reporting issuer will then vote the securities beneficially owned by NOBOs in accordance with according to the instructions received from the NOBOs to the extent that management has the corresponding proxy.
+That proxy is given to management by the The proximate intermediary that provides the NOBO list under subsection 4.1(1) of the Instrument gives management that proxy.

-We expect reporting issuers that choose to solicit voting instructions directly from NOBOs to have appropriate procedures for NOBO voting, which includes doing the following in a timely manner:
+We expect reporting issuers that choose to solicit voting instructions directly from NOBOs to have appropriate procedures for NOBO voting.
+This includes doing the following in a timely manner:

-- (a) responding to inquiries from NOBOs or intermediaries with NOBO clients about the voting process; - (b) appointing a NOBO or nominee of the NOBO as a proxyholder in respect of securities beneficially owned by the NOBO; - (c) generating a new Form 54-101F6 if a NOBO requests one.
+- (a) responding to inquiries from NOBOs or intermediaries with NOBO clients about the voting process; - (b) appointing a NOBO or nominee of the NOBO as a proxyholder in respect of securities beneficially owned by the NOBO;

+(c) generating a new Form 54-101F6 if a NOBO requests one.
 For example, a NOBO may have misplaced a Form 54-101F6 that he or she had received; or may now wish to provide voting instructions although he or she had previously indicated on his or her client response form that he or she did not wish to receive proxy-related materials.